Connect with others who understand.

 See answer

-7 Facts To Know About Pacemakers and Heart Disease
+8 Facts To Know About Pacemakers and Heart Disease: Side Effects and More

-If you have heart disease that leads to symptoms like an irregular heartbeat or heart rhythm, your cardiologist might recommend that you get a pacemaker implanted.
-“I just celebrated 27 years of living on pacemakers.
-It’s helped a lot,” wrote one MyHeartDiseaseTeam member.
-Another said, “I don’t yet have a pacemaker, but they said sooner or later I will need one.”
+If you have heart disease that causes symptoms like an irregular heartbeat or heart rhythm, your cardiologist may recommend getting a pacemaker.
+One MyHeartDiseaseTeam member shared, “I just celebrated 27 years of living on pacemakers.
+It’s helped a lot.”
+Another wrote, “I don’t yet have a pacemaker, but they said sooner or later I will need one.”

-But what is a pacemaker, and how does this small device work?
+But what exactly is a pacemaker, and how does this small device work?
 Should you get a pacemaker if you’re living with heart disease?
-Check out seven facts that can help you better understand how these devices work.
+These eight facts can help you understand what pacemakers do and how they can help you.

 1. A Pacemaker Regulates Your Heart Rate

 A pacemaker is a small electrical device that doctors implant under your skin to regulate your heart rate.
-They’re made of a pulse generator (with electrodes) and a lead or wire, and they’re usually inserted under your skin below your collarbone.
+It includes a pulse generator (with electrodes) and a lead or wire.
+The device is usually implanted under the skin near your collarbone.
+Pacemakers have been in use since the 1950s.

-If your heart rate or rhythm fall off course, the pacemaker delivers an electrical impulse that prompts the organ to beat correctly.
-Although the process may sound dramatic, having the pacemaker switched on is painless, and you likely won’t even notice when it happens.
-The electrical pulse helps your heart chambers beat together in the right synchrony so the heart’s electrical system operates correctly.
+If your heart rate or rhythm becomes too slow or irregular, the pacemaker sends an electrical impulse that tells your heart when to beat.
+Having the pacemaker switched on is painless, and you probably won’t even feel it at all.
+These electrical signals help your heart chambers beat in sync so the heart’s electrical system operates correctly.

-The success rate of general pacemaker implantations is more than 99 percent, and the success rate of a three-lead pacemaker system is about 97 percent.
-Every year, more than 1 million pacemakers are implanted across the globe.
+The success rate of general pacemaker implantation is more than 99 percent, and the success rate of a three-lead pacemaker system is about 97 percent.
+Every year, more than 1 million pacemakers are implanted worldwide.
+Keep reading to learn about different types of pacemakers.

 2. Pacemakers Have Several Applications

-There are many reasons why you and your health care team may decide that you may benefit from a pacemaker.
-Cardiac pacemakers can prevent an abnormal heart rate for people who have experienced heart failure or heart attack, or who have an arrhythmia (irregular heart rhythm) or AFib.
+There are several reasons your healthcare team might recommend a pacemaker.
+Cardiac pacemakers can prevent an abnormally slow heart rate for people who have experienced heart failure or a heart attack, or who have an arrhythmia (irregular heart rhythm), including atrial fibrillation (AFib).

-Additionally, some people are born with congenital heart defects that can cause a fast or slow heartbeat.
-Others have an enlarged or thicker heart muscle.
-Both of these types of heart problems can cause irregular heartbeats that require a pacemaker or defibrillator.
+Some people are born with congenital heart defects that can cause a fast or slow heartbeat.
+Others have an enlarged or thickened heart muscle.
+Both of these types of heart problems can lead to irregular heartbeats that require a pacemaker or defibrillator.

 3. The Implantation Process Is a Low-Risk Procedure